The Living Tombstone: Content and musical style

-In 2018, The Living Tombstone's song based on the hero shooter game Overwatch went viral on social media.
+In 2018, The Living Tombstone's song based on the hero shooter game Overwatch, "No Mercy", went viral on social media.
 Originally released as an animated video from YouTube channel Mashed in January 2017, the song describes two players on the same team arguing about their choice of characters and its contributions to the team's repeated losses, mainly due to the lack of a support character in the team.
 The song features the refrain "I'm Already Tracer," which became the subject of numerous videos made on social media platform TikTok in which users recorded themselves lip-synching to the song.
-The meme attracted negative attention as it was the subject of various compilations on social media.
+The meme attracted negative attention as it was the subject of various "cringe" compilations on social media.
 Outlets such as Kotaku, Polygon and The Daily Dot noted that such compilations soon became rooted in misogyny, with comments disparaging those who created such videos miming to the song alongside mocking women who play video games in general.
+Gita Jackson of Kotaku also offered criticism for the song's production and vocals; however, she noted its catchy melody and relatable lyrics.

-Other songs of theirs that have become viral include their remix of various My Little Pony songs and a remix of "Spooky Scary Skeletons".
-In 2012, The Living Tombstone remixed the song "Discord" from the Eurobeat producer Odyssey, which accumulated over 40 million views on YouTube and was used in over 500,000 videos on TikTok in 2021.
+Other songs of theirs that have become viral include their remix of various My Little Pony songs and a remix of "Spooky, Scary Skeletons".
+In 2012, The Living Tombstone remixed the song "Discord" from the Eurobeat producer Odyssey/Eurobeat Brony, which accumulated over 40 million views on YouTube and was used in over 500,000 videos on TikTok in 2021.
 In 2013, Landau made a remix of Andrew Gold's 1996 song "Spooky, Scary Skeletons," which garnered over 90 million views on YouTube.
-The remix was also listed by The Daily Dot as one of the most popular songs of 2019 on TikTok.

-The group's music has been labeled as electronic rock, alternative rock and pop rock, with influences from EDM and Middle Eastern folk music.
-Landau has also stated that genres such as complextro, dubstep and drum 'n bass has inspired the band's musical style.
+The remix was also listed by The Daily Dot as one of the most popular songs of 2019 on TikTok, and as one of the best Halloween songs by USA Today.
+The band also created another remix of Gold's "Witches, Witches, Witches" song in 2023, which was released on a new vinyl pressing of Gold's album Halloween Howls: Fun & Scary Music.The group's music has been labeled as electronic rock, alternative rock and pop rock, with influences from EDM and Middle Eastern folk music.
+Landau has also stated that genres such as complextro, dubstep, drum 'n bass and electroswing have inspired the band's musical style.
+The band has been regarded as an audiovisual project.
 Their music and aesthetics have been compared to Gorillaz and Daft Punk, along with Lindsey Stirling's videos.

+The group has two studio albums, Zero_one, released on September 4, 2020, and Rust, released on May 30, 2025.
+For zero_one, music videos were released for the three singles that supported the album, including a CG-based music video for their song "Chosen" created by animation studio The-Artery during the COVID-19 pandemic.
+On January 31, 2025, the band announced their sophomore album's lead single "Be Alone" would release on February 7.
+Rust, initially being announced for a 2024 release, was released on May 30, 2025.